acgowda/market-flow/README.md

 Then, we trained our model using Tensorflow and Keras on Google Colab and data from Yahoo Finance on the weekly price changes of all the stocks in the S&P 500.

-We also displayed our model on a web app built with Flask.
+We also deployed our model using a Flask web app.
 This app allows users to input a desired stock, and outputs a prediction for the next week, as well as an interactive plot that displays the model's performance on the most recent 6 months of data.
 Another plot displays the model's net profit over two years when using it to make trades and compares it to the actual returns.
 The details of this web app can be viewed in the `app` folder.
 To run the web app locally, clone the repo and run `flask run`.

-Finally, we deployed our app onto the web using Heroku.
+Finally, we published our app onto the web using Heroku.
 See [https://market-flow.herokuapp.com](https://market-flow.herokuapp.com)

 ## Data Processing